awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/efs/README.md

 ### 4.4 Delete the EFS mount targets, filesystem and security group
 Use the steps in this [AWS Guide](https://docs.aws.amazon.com/efs/latest/ug/delete-efs-fs.html) to delete the EFS filesystem that you created.

+## 5.0 Known Issues:
+1. When you rerun the `eksctl create iamserviceaccount` to create and annotate the same service account multiple times, sometimes the role does not get overwritten.
+In such a case you may need to do one or both of the following -
+    a.
+Delete the cloudformation stack associated with this add-on role.
+    b.
+Delete the `efs-csi-controller-sa` service account and then re-run the required steps.
+If you used the auto-script, you can rerun it by specifying the same `filesystem-name` such that a new one is not created.

+2. We have seen some issues when running these steps on multiple clusters sharing the same VPC.